 Cruise ships and passenger ships are the 2 ship types mostly affected by COVID-19.
-Every major cruise line in the world suspended departures in March as the coronavirus outbreak grew.
+Every major cruise line in the world suspended departures in March 2020 as the coronavirus outbreak grew.

-Some cruise operators decided in August to gradually return to service at reduced capacity.
+The cruise industry is working on making a comeback this summer, but the situation of which ships return and when remains very fluid.
+Some cruise operators decided to gradually return to service at reduced capacity.
 In most cases, these are single-nationality cruises calling in at a limited number of ports, usually in the country of origin.
-Nearly all are in Europe or Asia.
-The U.S. Centers for Disease Control and Prevention (CDC) lifted its No Sail Order on 01 November 2020 for all cruise ships over 250 passengers and crew that operate in U.S. waters.
+The U.S. Centers for Disease Control and Prevention (CDC) lifted its No Sail Order on 01 November 2020 for all cruise ships over 250 passengers and crew that operate in U.S. waters and it has given cruise lines a "Framework for Conditional Sailing".
+This framework lays out in detail what the CDC requires cruise lines to do to sail again.